Environmental Variation or Instrumental Drift? A Probabilistic Approach to Gas Sensor Drift Modeling and Evaluation: Numerical Results

 \section{Numerical Results}

-Experiments were conducted using sensor data collected at the monitoring station in Dübendorf, Switzerland \cite{muller2020integration}, which include observational data from 18 low-cost Senseair LP8 NDIR CO$_2$ sensors with automatic baseline correction (ABC) \cite{senseair2000} turned off and a co-located high-accuracy Picarro reference sensor, from 2017 to 2019.
+Experiments were conducted using sensor data collected at the monitoring station in Dübendorf, Switzerland \cite{muller2020integration}, which include observational data from 18 low-cost Senseair LP8 NDIR CO$_2$ sensors and a co-located high-accuracy Picarro G1301 reference sensor, from 2017 to 2019.
+For LP8 sensors, automatic baseline correction (ABC) \cite{senseair2000} is turned off to study drift in its natural state.

 Ten-minute averages of the measurements were evaluated.
 Due to missing values, data without common ten-minute measurements were removed.
 Six NDIR sensors had substantial missing data, so results are based on the remaining 12 sensors.
 Outliers in the NDIR sensor CO$_2$ readings, which were abnormally high due to water condensation \cite{muller2020integration}, were removed by retaining only CO$_2$ data within the 99.9\% percentile.